lambdaisland/funnel/README.md

 ## What is it?

-Funnel is a WebSocket message relay.
+Funnel is a WebSocket message hub.
 It accepts connections from multiple clients, and then acts as a go-between, funneling messages between them, with flexible mechanisms for setting up message routing, either by the sender (broadcast) or receiver (subscribe).
 It also provides discoverability, so clients can find out who is there to talk to.

 <!-- opencollective -->